 4.1 Outlook

-Further research should first correct the FDR calculation and implement a method to calculate the AUC properly even for smaller datasets.
-Aside from that, trying out more flexible machine learning models like histogram-based gradient boosting classification trees could yield an even better separation of true and false PSMs.
+Further research should first correct the FDR calculation and implement a method to calculate the AUC properly even for smaller datasets. trying out more flexible machine learning models like histogram-based gradient boosting classification trees could yield an even better separation of true and false PSMs.
 More flexible models should achieve results at least as high as when splitting the dataset for Pycolator (3.5b), since they can learn the different characteristics of each of the splits and classify depending on for example the nucleotide a peptide was cross-linked onto.
 First experiments suggest that these models could detect characteristics of decoys rather than false PSMs, and thus disable a precise FDR estimation, but confirming this thesis requires further research.

-Since redundant features often tend to worsen linear models and proteomics datasets often contain correlated scores, feature selection to remove redundancy might improve the models quality.
+Since redundant features often tend to worsen linear models and proteomics datasets often contain correlated scores, feature selection to remove redundancy might improve the model’s quality.
 Scikit-learn provides various methods for feature selection2, which could be implemented into Pycolator in further experiments.

 Another method to reduce dimensionality is AdaBoost, where multiple weak models are combined into one strong one.
 Simultaneously, this only selects